 Good form leads to a more powerful rowing stroke.
 It’s exciting to get stronger over time, and great outdoor rowers obsess over their power output because it helps them propel across the water more quickly.
 One of the best ways to ensure you’re developing a stronger, more resilient stroke is to maintain quality form.

-Good form leads to fewer injuries from overuse.
+Good rowing machine form leads to fewer injuries from overuse.
 Indoor rowing is one of the best and most low-impact workouts you can do.
 If your form is way out of whack, however, you could be setting yourself up for unnecessary soreness or even an injury.
 We want the good kind of sore that makes you feel accomplished, not the bad kind that leaves you feeling uncomfortable the next day.

 Good form makes you think – but not too much.
 Studies on flow state have found that concentrating on small details actually makes it easier to slip into feelings of flow.
 Form reminders are some of the easiest ways to coach yourself in the moment and keep your brain engaged.

-Form improves further when you cross-train because you think about and engage your muscles in a different way.
+Rowing machine form improves further when you cross-train because you think about and engage your muscles in a different way.
 That’s why Hydrow offers On The Mat workouts, which are a library of yoga, pilates, and strength training workouts you can stream right from your Hydrow.
 The 22-inch HD touch screen pans 25 degrees to the left or right, making off-machine instruction a breeze.

 The indoor rowing stroke: A complete breakdown for beginners